 SECTION 4: ALLOCATION PROCESS

 Pre-application Review.
 All prospective Projects must undergo a preliminary review by MaineHousing pursuant to this subsection to determine if and under what conditions, if any, an Application may be submitted.
-All Applicants must submit a request for preliminary review in form prescribed by MaineHousing and a non-refundable fee in the amount of $1,000 no later than August 23, 2016.
+All Applicants must submit a request for preliminary review in form prescribed by MaineHousing and a non-refundable fee in the amount of $1,000.
+The deadline to submit a request for preliminary review with respect to the 2017 State Ceiling is August 23, 2016.

 The purpose of the preliminary review is for MaineHousing to determine, in its sole discretion, the suitability of the Project for housing, the feasibility of the Project and the Project’s eligibility for Credit.
 Applicants must submit certain information and documentation, in form and substance acceptable to MaineHousing, with the request for preliminary review, including without limitation, the following.